Jermall Charlo: Charlo vs. Montiel

-Cancelled fights & inactivity
+Cancelled fights and inactivity

 In March 2022, it was reported that a fight between Charlo and former light middleweight world champion Jaime Munguía (39–0, 31 KOs) was being explored to take place in June 2022 in Houston.
 Munguía had previously moved on from talks involving Janibek Alimkhanuly (11–0, 7 KOs), which the WBO ordered for their interim title.
 Whilst negotiations continued, ESPN reported the fight would not come off.
 The main point was due to the two sides not agreeing which platform the fight would air.
 TGB Promotions, who work on behalf of PBC, made the offer for the fight to air on Showtime; however, Golden Boy Promotions, who promote Munguia along with Zanfer Promotions, work with DAZN, were hoping the fight could air on both platforms via pay-per-view.
 One solution, which came from Stephen Espinoza, was the fight to take place on Showtime PPV, as PBC was the lead promotion and in the event that Munguia won, Charlo would be able to trigger a rematch clause, which would then take place on DAZN PPV as Golden Boy would be the lead promotion.
 According to De La Hoya, unless DAZN were involved in the event, the fight would not happen.

 After a deal was not made, PBC turned to plan C and on March 15, announced that Charlo would make a defence against Polish boxer Maciej Sulęcki (30–2, 11 KOs), to headline a Showtime card on June 18.
 Sulęcki's two losses came in failed world title challengers at against Demetrius Andrade and Daniel Jacobs, respectively.
 Plan B was a fight against Canelo Álvarez, which also never materialised.
 According to Tom Brown of TGB Promotions, Álvarez was offered a guaranteed $45 million to fight Charlo.
 Showtime and PBC later announced the fight along with 8 other cards, as part of their Spring-Summer schedule.
 A fight between Charlo and Sulęcki was first discussed briefly in 2018; however, Charlo fought Korobov instead.
 On May 4, the fight was officially announced to take place at Toyota Center in Houston and would mark the second consecutive year, in which Charlo was headlining a card to mark Juneteenth.
 With less than two weeks to go, the fight was postponed after Charlo suffered a back injury during training.
 According to Showtime, the fight would be rescheduled once Charlo was able to resume training.